 In 2009, a national report identified Spring County region as having one of the largest Black/white unemployment rate disparities in the nation.
+The state's communities of color were growing.
+White trade workers were growing older, signaling impending retirements and the need to diversify the workforce.

-One government responded by setting hiring requirements in the building of state-financed buildings.
+County government responded by setting hiring requirements in the building of state-financed buildings.
 To meet these new construction workforce requirements, the local workforce system created several new training programs.
+The new programs trained participants at different skill levels and certifications.
+Participants lacked a clear sense of how to navigate training enrollment and hiring across the region.